keiran-rowell/keiran-rowell.github.io/_posts/2026-01-18-fire-and-brimstone.md

 The mixture for this exact hellflame is lost to history, but early sources for similar concoctions hint at sulfur's inclusion in this demonic incendiary.

->  Automatic fire is composed of equal parts of native sulfur, rock salt, incense, thunderbolt stone, or pyrites, ground in a black mortar in the midday sun, and mixed with equal parts of the resin of the black sycamore and liquid asphalt of Zakynthos to a greasy paste.
+>  [Automatic fire is composed of equal parts of:] sulfur, rock salt, ashes, thunder stone, and pyrite, and pound fine in black mortar, at midday sun.
+Also in equal amounts of each ingredient, mix together black mulberry sap and with equal Zakynthian asphalt, the latter in liquid form and free flowing, resulting in a product that is sooty coloured.

---- *Kestoi* [Fragment D25], Sextus Julius Africanus, **c.
-220 CE** {:.faded}
+--- *Kestoi* [Fragment D25---*Spontaneous Combustion*], Sextus Julius Africanus [[William Alder's translation](https://www.google.com.au/books/edition/_/9Ngkld9MwSkC?hl=en&newbks=1)], **c.
+220 CE**
+{:.faded}